-The Business minor at the Rady School of Management is designed to provide students with a broad understanding of business theory, practices and applications.
-Because of the wide range of academic interests and majors among UC San Diego undergraduate students, the content of each course covers a broad context of the application of business principles to a variety of fields.
+The Business Minor at the Rady School of Management is designed to provide students with a broad understanding of business theory, practices, and applications.
+Because of the wide range of academic interests and majors among the UC San Diego undergraduate population, each course covers the application of business principles to a broad variety of fields.

-The courses are application-oriented, exploring theoretical approaches and emphasizing the implementation of those theories across a wide range of real-world situations.
+The Rady Business Minor is designed for students who envision careers that require an understanding of the basic principles and practices of business, and is applicable for students pursing careers business and non-business fields.
+Rady business courses are application-oriented, exploring theoretical approaches and emphasizing the implementation of those theories across a wide range of real-world contexts.
 Courses are designed to promote continuity from one course to another to help demonstrate the interconnectivity of business fundamentals.

 - All courses taken for the Business Minor must be taken for taken for a letter grade.
-The prerequisite MGT3/MATH10A/MATH20A may be taken Pass/No Pass, but first ensure that you are not required to take it for a letter grade if this class also satisfies a major or general education requirement.
+However, the prerequisite MGT3/MATH10A/MATH20A may be taken Pass/No Pass, but first ensure that you are not required to take it for a letter grade for a major or general education requirement.

-- Students must earn at least a C- in each course used for the minor and must finish the minor with an overall minor GPA of 2.0.
+- Students must earn at least a C- in each course used for the minor and must finish the minor with an overall minor GPA of at least 2.0.

-- A maximum of 2 lower division classes may be applied toward the minor (MGT4 and MGT5 taken together count as 1 lower division class that substitutes for MGT45 when applied toward the Business Minor).
+- A maximum of 2 lower division classes may be applied toward the minor (MGT4 and MGT5 taken together count as 1 lower division class that is a substitute for MGT45 when applied toward the Business Minor).

-- Per UCSD policy, upper division classes cannot overlap.
+- Upper division classes cannot overlap.
 Your Business Minor electives, if upper division, cannot count toward both your major and minor.

 (7 classes total)

-or both MGT 4/ECON 4 Financial Accounting and MGT5 Managerial Accounting
+- or both MGT 4/ECON 4 Financial Accounting and

-MGT 3: Quantitative Methods or MATH 10A or MATH 20A and
+- MGT 3: Quantitative Methods or MATH 10A or MATH 20A

 Choose two electives from the options on the right side bar.

-While not required, if students choose to, they can take two electives in the same functional area and thus have a "mini-concentration.”
-These mini-concentrations include:
+While not required, if students choose to, they can take two electives in the same functional area and thus have a "mini-concentration" in that subject.
+These mini-concentrations are: